Hanane-se/academic-integrity-check/README.md

-# I used lovable.dev to build this project using skills I learned as IBM certified Prompt Engineering
+# I used lovable.dev to build this project using skills I learned as IBM certified Generative AI: Prompt Engineering

 ## Project info